Lamotrigine: Information for consumers

 We got expert clinical advice from advisors who manage people living with epilepsy and mental health conditions to make sure it’s appropriate for people to change brands of lamotrigine.
 Our expert clinical advisors have assured us that changing brands of lamotrigine is appropriate.

-We're working really hard with GPs, pharmacists and patients to make sure everyone is supported through this change.
+We're working with GPs, pharmacists and patients to make sure everyone is supported through this change.

 A decision to change a medicine, especially one as important as lamotrigine, isn’t taken lightly.
 We received expert advice about the appropriateness of making this change.

+By making this change, we can fund new medicines.
 Our job is to make sure New Zealanders have access to the medicines they need.
-Making changes to medicines helps us achieve that by freeing up our limited budget to fund other medicines in the community.

 Some people may have difficulty changing brands due to medical reasons or other concerns.
 For people who need it, we can continue to fund the same brand of medication.
 Your prescriber needs to apply to our exceptional circumstances process.